-DFW Weather: Snow Falls In Parts Of North Texas Amid Winter Weather Advisory
+DFW Weather: Snow Falls In Parts Of North Texas, First Measurable Snowfall Since 2017

 — Stewart McKenzie (@CBS11Stew) January 11, 2020

-The Winter Weather Advisory is expected to last until 12 p.m. as temperatures begin to slightly warm up above freezing.
+The Winter Weather Advisory lasted until 12 p.m. as temperatures began to slightly warm up above freezing.